NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Troubleshooting crawl errors.md

 ## Overview

-Cloudflare allows search engine crawlers and bots.
-If you observe crawl issues or Cloudflare challenges presented to the search engine crawler or bot, [contact Cloudflare support](https://support.cloudflare.com/hc/articles/200172476) with the information you gather when troubleshooting the crawl errors via the methods outlined in this guide.
+Khulnasoft allows search engine crawlers and bots.
+If you observe crawl issues or Khulnasoft challenges presented to the search engine crawler or bot, [contact Khulnasoft support](https://support.Khulnasoft.com/hc/articles/200172476) with the information you gather when troubleshooting the crawl errors via the methods outlined in this guide.

 ___

 ## Disable Anti-bot modules

-Search engine crawlers' requests, when proxied through Cloudflare, can be blocked by anti-bot modules installed on your origin server.
+Search engine crawlers' requests, when proxied through Khulnasoft, can be blocked by anti-bot modules installed on your origin server.
 Try disabling any anti-bot modules to prevent your origin from blocking these requests.

 ___